Contact us to create impact with your research!

-Are you not afraid to stand out with a unique website?
-Get in touch to receive a quote for a website, e-learning course, infographic, animation video or presentation design.
-We’re also available for inspiring workshops and presentations about science communication
+Are you excited to stand out with a unique website or design?
+Get in touch to receive a quote for a website, infographic, animated video or presentation design.
+We’re also available for inspiring workshops about science communication

 Registered in the Netherlands at the chamber of commerce (KVK), number 54993792.

 The scientific background of Liesbeth and Stephan, and the good cooperation and interaction with them, has led to a beautiful outcome of this extensive and complex project; the Seven Countries Study.

 I have worked closely with Liesbeth and Stephan.
 They listened very carefully to our wishes, translated them into designs and texts that were understandable and visibly highly attractive.
 Their greatest asset is their ability to communicate clearly and constantly address the various professional voices involved by translating between the different audiences.

 I make science sexy and want to help researchers create more impact with their work.
 That’s why I taught myself design and web development during my research and PhD in nutrition science at Harvard School of Public Health and VU University.

 Since founding The Online Scientist in 2012, I’ve created over 150 websites and dozens of infographics, animated video and e-learning courses for researchers all over the world.
 My goal is to make their research output more user-friendly and intuitive with interactive designs that puts a smile on your face.